wkerneck/CaseStudy2/README.md

 ****************************

-#### Makefiles
+#### Makefile

-Listed is the makefiles created for this Case Study.
-The makefile is q packaged R script to load, clean, and analysis the three datasets.
+Listed is the makefile created for this Case Study.
+The makefile is a packaged R script to load, clean, and analyze the three datasets.

 - [Makefile.r](https://github.com/wkerneck/CaseStudy2/blob/master/analysis/Paper/MasterMakefile_RedEtel.R)